WillPower3309/awesome-dotfiles/README.md

 ## Features ##
 - Lightweight: Uses ~400 MB of ram on my desktop!
 - Easy installation / configuration
-- Very Few Dependencies
+- Very few dependencies (doesn't even require feh!)
-- Wallpaper time-changing functionality
+- Wallpaper auto-blur functionality
 - Log out / shutdown / restart screen
 - Volume / brightness adjustment widgets with sliders
-- Right click app menu
-- Automatic dpi / resolution scaling
+- Integrated dpi / resolution scaling
   - Note that xft.dpi must be properly assigned in the .Xresources file if you are using a high DPI screen
 - Supports multi monitor setups!
   - The top bar appears on every monitor, and the side bar only appears on the main monitor